joshbruce/fourth-earth-raw/public/additions/content.md

 Consider:

-Character A takes an offensive stance, reducing their target’s difficulty to hit by 1 and simultaneously reducing their own difficulty to hit by 1.
+Character A takes an offensive stance, reducing their target’s difficulty to hit by 1 and simultaneously reducing their own difficulty to hit by 1; both are easier to hit.

 Character A hits character B. Character B hits character A.